MicrosoftDocs/power-pages-docs/power-pages-docs/configure/visual-studio-code-editor.md

 ## Edit code available in design studio

-You can start editing code using Visual Studio code from Power Pagesby selecting the ...
+You can start editing code using Visual Studio code from Power Pages by selecting the ...

 You can edit code in following areas: